MicrosoftDX/Vorlonjs/desktop/README.md

 # Making a release

 **Note:** There are various icon and bitmap files in `resources` directory.
-Those are used in installers and are intended to be replaced by your own graphics.
+Those are used in installers.

 To make ready for distribution installer use command:
 ```